jmfloreszazo/AzStorageQueueBindingDapr/README.md

-# C# DAPR Binding with Azure Event Hub
+# Dapr Binding with Azure Storage Queue in C#

 [In this links you can view the official documentation about Bindings](https://docs.dapr.io/reference/components-reference/supported-bindings/).